JLaoo/FAA-AIDS-scraper/README.md

 ## Notes

 The script will open and close several Chrome windows during its run.
 Don't close these windows otherwise the script will not work.
-Overall runtime should not be too long (Should only be a few hours maximum depending on how fast the system is able to open chrome browsers and send POST requests).
+Overall runtime should not be too long (Should be under an hour).